Chien-Hung/DetVisGUI/README.md

 This is a lightweight GUI for visualizing the [mmdetection](https://github.com/open-mmlab/mmdetection) results.
 It could display detection results with **different threshold dynamically**, and would be convenient for verifying detection results and groundtruth.

-**The command in the gif and youtube is for the master branch.
-Please reference the following example.**
 [![alt tag](./demo/demo.png)](https://www.youtube.com/watch?v=4imQyECTik0)

-Video with text description : https://www.youtube.com/watch?v=4imQyECTik0
+Video with text description : https://www.youtube.com/watch?v=4imQyECTik0 (**The command in the video is for the master branch.
+Please reference the following example.**)

 ## Dependencies
 -- mmdetection